 Norfolk Public Schools serves the City of Norfolk, the cultural and financial hub of southeastern Virginia.
 Home to the world's largest Navy base, Norfolk covers approximately 66 square miles with nearly a quarter-million citizens.
-The Hampton Roads metro area is home to approximately 1.5 million people.
+The Hampton Roads metro area is home to approximately 1.7 million people.

-Norfolk Public Schools includes 33 elementary, seven middle, and five high schools in addition to a variety of auxiliary facilities (early childhood centers, a career and technical center, and other support facilities) and serves more than 33,000 students.
-The school system employs approximately 6,278 staff members, including more than 2,511 teachers.
+Norfolk Public Schools includes 30 elementary, two K-8, one PreK-8, one 3-8, six middle, and five high schools in addition to a variety of auxiliary facilities (a middle school specialty program, early childhood centers, a career and technical center, an alternative education center, an open campus high school, and other support facilities) and serves more than 32,000 students.
+The school system employs approximately 7,600 staff members, including approximately 3,000 teachers.